CANDELbio/pret-prepare/docs/prepare.md

 _Note_: that this is a post-facto diagram, not a design specification, and any difference in this chart versus the code should prioritize the code as the source of correctness.

-On the left are all the different data structures used to construct an entity from a row in a file.
-On the left are all the components of the record processing workflow.
+On the left are all the different data sources used to construct an entity from a row in a file.
+On the right are the components of the record processing workflow.
 The arrows between the sections show the dependencies each has on data and try to dilineate, when possible, which dependencies are necessary at a top level, and which are necessary because they are threaded down to common processing logic (most of which is in `resolve-value` and `parse-value`)

 The order independent extracted components are: